len-sla/dockerize_by_default/README.md

 ![what for is netshoot](netshoot.png)

-This will be my prevailing approach not installing applications in the system if possible to use the from container similarly with
+This will be my prevailing approach __not installing applications in the system__ if possible use applications the from container

 ---